Ajax Fire and Emergency Services is made up of six distinct divisions:

 At present, the ever-increasing responsibility for Emergency Planning is performed by the Fire Chief with assistance from various staff.

-Interim Fire Chief Aaron Burridge |
+Fire Chief Aaron Burridge |

-Interim Fire Chief Burridge is responsible for Ajax Fire and Emergency Services, working closely with the Deputy Chiefs.
-Interim Fire Chief Burridge started as a volunteer firefighter with Ajax in May 2000 and was hired as a full-time firefighter in January 2001.
-He progressed through the ranks to a qualified Captain, Training Officer, Chief Training Officer, Deputy Fire Chief in October 2016, and to his current role as Interim Fire Chief.
-Interim Fire Chief Burridge is a graduate of the Ontario Fire College and has throughout the course of his career acquired significant education from a variety of post-secondary school institutions in the following fields of study: Fire Emergency Service and Rescue, Fire Protection Systems, Fire Protection Technology, Collective Bargaining, Occupational Health and Safety and Labour Relations. |
+Fire Chief Burridge is responsible for Ajax Fire and Emergency Services, working closely with the Deputy Chiefs.
+Fire Chief Burridge started as a volunteer firefighter with Ajax in May 2000 and was hired as a full-time firefighter in January 2001.
+He progressed through the ranks to a qualified Captain, Training Officer, Chief Training Officer, Deputy Fire Chief in October 2016, Interim Fire Chief in December 2022 and was named the Fire Chief in June 2023.
+Fire Chief Burridge serves as a member of the OAFC Health and Safety Committee and is an OAFC representative on the Ministry of Labour Section 21 Committee.
+Fire Chief Burridge is a graduate of the Ontario Fire College and Toronto Metropolitan University and has throughout the course of his career acquired significant education from a variety of post-secondary school institutions in the following fields of study: Fire Emergency Service and Rescue, Fire Protection Systems, Fire Protection Technology, Collective Bargaining, Public Administration, Occupational Health and Safety and Labour Relations. |

 Deputy Fire Chief Shain Kimbell |